About SOILSCAPE

 People centric development

-This stage is the preparation of the sustainable network on soil literacy, design of a soil literacy portal co-development of a soil metaphorical landscape and festival’s modules.
-It will also see the initiation of the open calls programme.
+This stage is the preparation of the sustainable network on soil literacy, design of a soil literacy portal and festival’s modules.
+It will also see the initiation of the art and soil projects selected under the SOILSCAPE open call.

 Support, Monitoring, communication